pyeventsourcing/esdbclient/docs/api/appending-events.md

 # Appending events

 KurrentDB is an append-only event store database.
-The [Getting started](./getting-started.md#writing-to-kurrentdb) page introduced the topic of writing to KurrentDB.
+Events in KurrentDB are organized within individual streams.

 There are two client methods for writing events to KurrentDB.

 * [`append_to_stream()`](#append-to-stream)
 * [`multi_append_to_stream()`](#multi-append-to-stream)

+The [Getting started](./getting-started.md#writing-to-kurrentdb) page  introduced the topic of writing to KurrentDB.
 Let's explore what KurrentDB can do in more detail.

 ::: info Requires leader
 If you are using a KurrentDB cluster, please note, events can be appended only to leader nodes.